dish-ui/dish-ui/CONTRIBUTING.md

   y=x++
   (param=1)=>param
   ```
-- Most aaming should be camelCase
+- Most naming should be camelCase
   - `thatIsFunctionName` instead `that_is_function_name`
 - Class and react component should be PascalCase
   - `ComponentOne` instead `componentOne`